 The Warehouse is a free-to-the-public arts space created by John Wieland.
 With over 400 works by 250 national and international artists related to the overarching themes of house and home, there is plenty to explore at this brand new venue.
 This incredible collection features works by prominent artists like Cindy Sherman, Roy Lichtenstein and Howard Finster, among others.

 See more here!5.
-Van Gogh: The Immersive Experience
+The Goat Farm

-Get all the details and grab your tickets here!6.
-The High Museum of Art
+6. The High Museum of Art

 Along with their incredible permanent collections, spanning everything from photography to self-taught folk art to classical pieces, the High Museum of Art is one of the absolute best art museums in the entire country.